The land and the soil

 A careful reading and understanding of the estate’s long-standing tradition and character is the cornerstone of the present owners’ reflections, inspiration and outlook.
 With an eye to the future, they draw on the age-old experience of le Rosey and constantly strive to enhance both the château and its wines.

-Ecologically sound wine growing and working methods have enabled the entire estate to obtain the Vinatura certification that is assigned to integrated wine production.
+Ecologically sound wine growing and working methods have enabled the entire estate to obtain the Bio-Inspecta certification.
 Similarly, a thermal pump assures effective temperature management during cultivation and production.

 From the harvest through to the bottling, the entire wine production process is carried out on the premises: new stainless steel vats allow highly precise temperature regulation and the optimal extraction of aroma and colour.
 French, lightly toasted oak barrels enable maturation that preserves the properties of each grape.